robertvanoverbeek/AirflowTutorial/README.md

 ```
 max_query_date = '{{ (execution_date - macros.timedelta(days=1)).strftime("%Y-%m-%d") }}'
 ```
 This creates a date string in format 'yyy-mm-dd', with the date one day prior to the execution date.
-I highlight that the execution date can be in the past when applying backfill, which we will use in our script.
+I highlight that the execution date can be in the past when applying backfill (catchup), which we will use in our script.
 Later on, you will be able to the effects of this in the created log files.
+In chapter 5 we will see where to find the log files.

 #### 4.2 Default arguments
 By defining default arguments, we have the choice to explicitly pass a set of arguments to each task.
 So, put differently, these arguments are broadcasted to all the tasks in the DAG.
 Our DAG contains: